hikeventures/hikeventures.github.io/_posts/best/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

   - best
 layout: post
 ---
-Here is our selection of the best packrafting and backpacking tents for 2017.
+ere is our selection of the best pack rafting and backpacking tents for 2017.

-For our packrafting kayaking trips we are currently using the [Hilleberg Anjan](ttp://www.hikeventures.com/gear-review-hilleberg-anjan-for-the-summer/) which has served us quite well so far in [Sweden](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/),  and [the Netherlands.](http://www.hikeventures.com/packrafting-in-the-weerribben-wieden-national-park/)
+For our packrafting kayaking trips we are currently using the [Hilleberg Anjan](http://www.hikeventures.com/gear-review-hilleberg-anjan-for-the-summer/) which has served us quite well so far in [Sweden](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/), and [the Netherlands.](http://www.hikeventures.com/packrafting-in-the-weerribben-wieden-national-park/)

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/9596230289/in/photolist-fBZbWn-pgfsSH-pxH68q-ofA95w-o5hewa-nge5dS-mM722n-mM7oGe-mM6tYt-neeJYC-mM6siX-mM6SVH-mM6JU2-mM6DHi-mM6JsP-Gc8WNG-ngdZdw-nhZhTc-nk3cGV-nhfc78" title="Best Tents For Backpacking And Packrafting in 2017"><img src="https://c2.staticflickr.com/3/2822/9596230289_599fa0cde2_b.jpg" width="991" height="567" alt="Best Tents For Backpacking And Packrafting in 2017"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>